 Normally, hot air would rise and escape spontaneously from the attic as it becomes buoyant through thermal expansion.
 But this natural process is slow, and it will not get the attic cool enough in real-time.
 This is where an attic fan will come in.

-Instead of relying only on the natural ascension of heated air to cool the attic, adding an attic fan will hasten the process by intensifying the outward motion of the rising warm air.
+Instead of relying only on the natural ascension of heated air to cool the attic, installing an attic fan will hasten the process by intensifying the outward motion of the rising warm air.

 Besides pushing heated air out, attic fans work by pulling fresh air into the attic space.
 They drive the inflow of cool air into the attic by creating negative pressure (negative pressure is basically a situation in which the pressure in the attic is lower than the pressure outside).